 More on troubleshooting font problems: see ADOBE ARTICLE.

-So-called Mac system and hard drive cleaner apps that purport to optimize, organize and/or speed up your "slow" computer by sweeping or cleaning out junk and unused files are to be strictly avoided -- in my experience -- they do more damage than good even for expert users.
-Many bloggers and respected sites are accusing some of these apps as malware -- if you are thinking of trying one out, please add "malware" to a product name search before downloading it.
-If you must try it, create a restorable backup clone of your hard drive before installing it.
+So-called Mac system and hard drive cleaner apps that purport to optimize, organize and/or speed up your "slow" computer by sweeping or cleaning out junk and unused files are to be avoided -- in my experience -- they can do more damage than good even for expert users.
+Many bloggers and respected websites are accusing some of these apps as malware -- if you are thinking of trying one out, please add "malware" to a product name search before downloading it.
+If you must try it, I recommend creating a restorable backup clone of your hard drive before installing it.